-The former college football great and NFL star in his second year on the Delaware State staff.
-In addition to serving as the Hornets’ defensive line coach, he has been assigned as Director of Player Development.
+The former college football great and NFL star is in his third year on the Delaware State staff.
+In addition to serving as the Hornets' defensive line coach, he serves as Director of Player Development.

-In June 2016, was among nearly 200 former players and coaches on the ballot for the 2017 College Football Hall-of-Fame class.
-The National Football Foundation announced the ballot for the class that will be announced in Tampa, Fla., on Jan.
-6, 2017.
+In June 2016, was among nearly 200 former players and coaches added to the ballot for the College Football Hall-of-Fame.

 Under Junior's tutelage, Delaware State defensive end Gabe Sherrod earned HBCU All-America and All-MEAC First Team recognition in 2015.

 Sherrod was tops in the MEAC and second among all NCAA FCS players in tackles-for-loss at 2.3 per game during the 2015 season.
 He had 25 total tackles behind the line-of-scrimmage for minus-116 yards this year.
 In addition, Sherrod was third in the MEAC and 18th in the nation in sacks at 0.73 per game (eight total) this past season.